 Zebec was one of the greatest players ever from Yugoslavia.
 In his heyday the player from FK Partizan and Red Star Belgrade fascinated the world with his performances at the World Cups in 1954 and 1958.
 With Partizan he won 3 Yugoslav Cups (1952, 1954, 1957).
 With Red Star Belgrade he won the national championship in 1960.
 He led Yugoslavia to second-place at Euro 1960.

 Robert Jarni was a member of Yugoslavia's Golden Generation of the 1990's.
 He went to the World Cup Finals in 1990 with Yugoslavia and later, represented Croatia at the World Cup Finals in 1998, where they reached the semifinal.
 Professionally, he began Hadjuk Split had played in big clubs such as Juventus and Real Madrid as well as Real Betis where he played the longest.
 He also played in England and Italy.

 Zajec began his career at Dinamo Zagreb in 1974.
 In 1979 and 1984, he was named the Yugoslav Footballer of the Year.
 He then transferred to Greek club Panathinaikos.
 He won 36 international caps for Yugoslavia, and captained them at both the 1982 World Cup and the 1984 European Championships.
 In 1979 and 1984, he was named the Yugoslav Footballer of the Year.

 CM: Ante Zanetic

 Ante Zanetic earned 15 caps for the Yugoslavia national team, and participated in the 1960 European Nations' Cup.
-He deflected to the West in 1961 when his club team Hajduk Split was playing in Germany and moved to Belgium, where he played for for Club Brugge K.V. and Racing White.
+He won Gold Medal at the 1960 Summer Olympics.
+He deflected to the West in 1961 when his club team Hajduk Split was playing in West Germany.
+He moved to Belgium, where he played for for Club Brugge K.V. and Racing White.

 CM: Luka Modric